Wyntuition/jekyll-now/todo/02-work-internal.md

 "He had mastery of several domains and development best practices, and worked to instill these in other developers on the team.
 In a Scrummaster role, he was responsible for improving an entire team's delivery and he put in a lot of effort to do that."

 Seth proved himself as a natural leader and coach to other developers, able to teach and lead by always being a good example as he consistently solved problems, technical and otherwise.

+"One of the things that stood out about Seth to me was that he led by example.
+For example, even though he had a lot of higher-level technical responsibilities and tasks, he did not forego all his sprint work and still contributed as a subject matter expert on more detailed development tasks."

 #### Sean